LeagueSandbox/IssueBot/README.md

 ```

 Replace REPO with the repository you have access to.
 A new GitHub issue should be created through the bot.

+## Docker

+You can provide the required options via environment variables as follows:

+- `GITHUB_NAME`: The github user/organization name
+- `GITHUB_TOKEN`: The github user access token
+- `DISCORD_TOKEN`: The discord bot token